 Added by Mark W Lamplugh Jr on October 30, 2017 at 12:00pm — No Comments

 My very first encounter with Chief Alan Brunacini was not what I would have hoped for.
 I was attending my first FDIC and was sitting through a presentation on how to submit articles to become a Fire Engineering author.
 Being the introvert that I am, I naturally sat in the back row while taking notes.
-Chief Lasky had…Continue
+Chief Lasky had already set the fire under my tuchas two days earlier to…Continue

 Today we will discuss the Denver Fold and the New York Fold.

 These two are my favorite folds.
 They meet all of the criteria laid out in last weeks article.
 They are broken down into 50’ sections, they fold easy, and they flake easy.
 The deployment of both is practically the same.
 If you want to see how to deploy them, and I recommend that, go to YouTube and search for the Denver Fold.
 There are plenty of videos from different departments including Chief McGrail of Denver…Continue

 Added by Clay Magee on October 28, 2017 at 5:30pm — No Comments

 As much time that is involved in creating a musical masterpiece it is critical to have the knowledge and skill set to operate your equipment effectively.
 Learning a new instrument takes time and practice.
 Mistakes will be made and the end result is an unfinished, raw product.
 However, over time and with more practice, you’ll be well on…Continue

 Added by Thomas D. Kuglin Jr. on October 25, 2017 at 11:16pm — No Comments